ligato/vpp-agent/tests/perf/README.md

-There is possibility to load prepared topology into the etcd before the profiling is started There are few scripts topology*.sh that do the loading and are called inside the timemeasure.sh script It is easy to preprade yopur own topology according these scripts and modify function  setup() in timemeasure.sh to load your own topology.
+There is possibility to load prepared topology into the etcd before the profiling is started There are few scripts topology*.sh that do the loading and are called inside the timemeasure.sh script It is easy to prepare your own topology according these scripts and modify function  setup() in timemeasure.sh to load your own topology.

 ## Process to kill